 The patient was rewarmed, cardiopulmonary bypass was discontinued without difficulty, and hemostasis was confirmed.
 The patient was soon transported to the cardiac surgical critical care unit with stable hemodynamics.
 Following the seven-hour procedure he experienced a small perioperative stroke, but recovered his neurologic function nicely.
 After physical therapy and cardiac rehabilitation, he was able to walk a number of blocks without difficulty, with only a small degree of residual toe numbness.

 Delayed Carotid Subclavian Bypass and Endovascular Repair of a Distal Arch Aneurysm

-The patient was seen in clinic in May 2020, and an open left carotid subclavian bypass was planned to safely cover the origin of the artery, to be followed by a later endovascular stent graft repair of the aneurysm.
+The patient was seen in clinic in May 2020, and an open left carotid subclavian bypass was planned to safely cover the origin of the artery, in preparation for a later endovascular stent graft repair of the upper descending aneurysm.

 The patient’s final procedure was scheduled for July 22.
 After induction of general anesthesia, Dr. Maldonado exposed the common carotid artery anterior to the sternocleidomastoid.
 The subclavian artery was dissected through a supraclavicular incision and encircled with vessel loops before surgeons tunneled a 6-mm Propaten® graft below the sternocleidomastoid and administered heparin.
 The common carotid was then clamped proximally and distally, and an arteriotomy was performed.
 After the graft was beveled, the anastomosis was created and the clamps were removed and placed on the graft.
 An arteriotomy was then performed with graft placement at the subclavian artery in the same fashion.